ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 })
 ```

-Pressing `<Tab>` in visual mode will then store the visually-selected text in a LuaSnip variable called `SELECT_RAW`, which we will reference later to retrieve the visual selection.
+Pressing `<Tab>` in visual mode will then store the visually-selected text in a LuaSnip variable called `LS_SELECT_RAW`, which we will reference later to retrieve the visual selection.

 Here's **how to use visual placeholder snippets** (it sounds really complicated when written out, but should make more sense in the GIF below and will quickly become part of your muscle memory):